tlwr/gorouter/docs/decisions/0002-change-tls-route-pruning-behavior-on-dial-error.md

 ## Consequences

-If developers app is not coming up they may start to see a new pattern of 502 followed by a series of 404s (until the route is re-emitted).
+If developers app is not coming up they will see the same error pattern of 502s they saw before, the current behavior does not change.

 Logging will be introduced into the route pool for the first time giving operators a view into whether a prune or fail has actually occurred and what error caused it.

-An app under load today will be marked as failed and removed from the pool for a certain amount of time.
-The request is retried with a new backend until max retries are reached.
-This behavior should appear the same to the end user after the change is implemented.
+Now TLS routes will actually get removed from the pool if there is an error and their TTL has passed.